aurelia/store/README.md

 You register actions (reducers) with methods, which get the current state and have to return the modified next state.

+Typically you'd want to subscribe to the exposed observable `state` and work with the streamed state.

 An example VM and View can be seen below:

 ```typescript